autolab/Autolab/docs/installation/tango.md

 This is a guide to set up Tango to run jobs inside Docker containers.

-1. Install docker on host machine by following instructions on the [docker installation page](https://docs.docker.com/installation/).
+1. Install docker on host machine by following instructions on the <a href="https://docs.docker.com/installation/" target="_blank">docker installation page</a>.
 Ensure docker is running:

         :::bash
         $ docker ps # CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES